asyrjasalo/kongman/README.md

   - Remove `--ip` **BWIC**

 TODO:
-  - Make compatible with 0.13 as well, PR changes for 0.14.x to the original
+  - Make compatible with Kong < 0.14, PR the Kong >= 0.14 changes to aio-kong

 ## Installation